Video-based Sequential Bayesian Homography Estimation for Soccer Field Registration: Results and discussion

 \subsection{Results on TSWC}

-The proposed method is applied to a variation of Nie et al. \cite{robust} without dense feature regression, as implemented in \cite{kpsfr}, to compare results on the TSWC dataset.
+The proposed method is applied to a variation of \citep{robust} without dense feature regression, as implemented in \citep{kpsfr}, to compare results on the TSWC dataset.
 Table \ref{tab:ekf_tswc} shows that the improvement afforded by the proposed method is consistent across the different datasets.
-The simplified Nie et al. network with BHITK outperforms or achieves similar homography metrics to more computationally expensive methods, such as KpSFR \cite{kpsfr} and the method of Chen et al. \cite{synthetic}.
-These improvements are achieved despite a much lower recall than that of KpSFR -- similar to the improvement of Nie et al. over KpSFR despite lower recall in \ref{sec:proposed_results}.
+The simplified \citep{robust} network with BHITK outperforms or achieves similar homography metrics to more computationally expensive methods, such as KpSFR \citep{kpsfr} and the method of \citep{synthetic}.
+These improvements are achieved despite a much lower recall than that of KpSFR -- similar to the improvement of \citep{robust} over KpSFR despite lower recall in \ref{sec:proposed_results}.
 Most keypoint detection metrics also do not show a significant improvement.
 Thus, it may be concluded that the homography filter plays the most significant role in the proposed method.